sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/3._Auxilary_Data_Structures/1._Priority_Queue_and_Heap/0_index.md

 Use of heap:
 - Largest/smallest seen until now in logn time.
-- Kth largest/smallest element
+- Kth largest/smallest element.
-- First K largest/smallest elements collect
+- First K largest/smallest elements collect.
+For collection, use opposite nature heap.
 - Can replace sorting for many problems